 I will now set out the key findings of the Ellison review.
 The full report has been published and is available in the Vote Office.
-The totality of what the report shows is deeply troubling, and I would like also to set out my response.
+The totality of what the report shows is deeply troubling and I would like also to set out my response.
 I asked Mark Ellison to review and answer three key questions.
-First: was there evidence of corruption in the Metropolitan police during the Lawrence investigation?
-Secondly: was that evidence withheld from the Macpherson inquiry?
-And thirdly: was inappropriate undercover activity directed at the Lawrence family?
+First, was there evidence of corruption in the Metropolitan Police during the Lawrence investigation?
+Secondly, was that evidence withheld from the Macpherson inquiry?
+Thirdly, was inappropriate undercover activity directed at the Lawrence family?

 Ellison also finds the Metropolitan Police Service’s record-keeping on its own investigations into police corruption a cause of real concern.
 Key evidence was the subject of mass shredding in 2003, and a hard drive containing some of the relevant data was discovered only in November 2013, after more than a year of the MPS searching for it.
 As a result of this, Ellison has serious concerns that further relevant material that would show corruption has not been revealed because it cannot be found or has been destroyed.

 The other question that Mark Ellison set out to answer was whether inappropriate undercover activity had been directed at the Lawrence family.
 Ellison finds that SDS officers were deployed into activist groups that sought to influence the Lawrence family.
-On Peter Francis’s allegation that he was tasked with “smearing” the Lawrence family, Ellison has found no surviving record that supports the claim.
-However, given the lack of written records from the era, and since such tasking would have been more likely to have been in oral, rather than written, form, Ellison says that he is “unable to reject” the claims Mr Francis has made.
+On Peter Francis’s allegation that he was tasked with ‘smearing’ the Lawrence family, Ellison has found no surviving record that supports the claim.
+However, given the lack of written records from the era, and since such tasking would have been more likely to have been in oral rather than written form, Ellison says that he is ‘unable to reject’ the claims that Mr Francis has made.

-Aside from the specific claims made by Mr Francis, Ellison reports on a separate and “wholly inappropriate” use of an undercover officer during the Macpherson inquiry.
+Apart from the specific claims made by Mr Francis, Ellison reports on a separate and ‘wholly inappropriate’ use of an undercover officer during the Macpherson inquiry.
 Ellison finds that an officer, referred to as N81, had been deployed into one of the groups seeking to influence the Lawrence family campaign, while the Macpherson inquiry was ongoing.
-Ellison refers to N81 as
+Ellison refers to N81 as,

 In addition, Ellison has reported on the SDS more widely.
 He comments on the extraordinary level of secrecy observed about any disclosure that might risk exposing an undercover officer.
-That meant that the SDS operated as if exempt from the proper rules of disclosure in criminal cases, and that there is real potential for miscarriages of justices to have occurred.
-In particular, Ellison says that there is an inevitable potential for SDS officers to have been viewed by those they infiltrated as encouraging, and participating in, criminal behaviour.
-He refers to officers in criminal trials failing to reveal their true identities, meaning that crucial information that should have been disclosed was not given to the defence and the court; and he finds that undercover officers sometimes failed to correct evidence given in court which they knew was wrong.
-That means that there is a chance that people could have been convicted for offences when they should not have been.
+This meant that the SDS operated as if exempt from the proper rules of disclosure in criminal cases, and that there is a real potential for miscarriages of justices to have occurred.
+In particular, Ellison says there is an inevitable potential for SDS officers to have been viewed by those they infiltrated as encouraging, and participating in, criminal behaviour.
+He refers to officers in criminal trials failing to reveal their true identities, meaning that crucial information that should have been disclosed was not given to the defence and the court.
+He also finds that undercover officers sometimes failed to correct evidence given in court which they knew was wrong.
+This means that there is a chance that people could have been convicted for offences when they should not have been.
 We must therefore establish if there have been miscarriages of justice.

-The Ellison review has also investigated the way in which Duwayne Brooks was treated by the Metropolitan police.
+The Ellison review has also investigated the way in which Duwayne Brooks was treated by the Metropolitan Police.
 The House will recall that Mr Brooks was a close friend of Stephen Lawrence and was with him when he was murdered.
-Mark Ellison finds that the MPS’s handling of a 1993 prosecution against Mr Brooks was unsatisfactory, but he finds no evidence that this was a deliberate attempt to smear Mr Brooks.
+Mark Ellison finds that the MPS’s handling of a 1993 prosecution against Mr Brooks was “unsatisfactory”, but he finds no evidence that this was a deliberate attempt to smear him.
 Ellison also finds evidence of inappropriate reporting on Mr Brooks from an SDS officer.
 This included intelligence on Mr Brooks’s relationship with the Lawrence family and on the way in which Mr Brooks intended to approach various legal proceedings, including civil action against the Met.
-Ellison says that that line of reporting “should have been terminated”, but instead continued from 1999 to 2001.
+Ellison says that this line of reporting, “should have been terminated”, but instead it continued from 1999 to 2001.
 Finally, Mark Ellison finds that the covert recording of Mr Brooks and his solicitor in a meeting with the MPS in May 2000, while not unlawful, was neither necessary nor justified.

-Operation Herne has previously found that the Home Office was instrumental in the establishment of the SDS in 1968, in the aftermath of violence at the anti-Vietnam war demonstrations in Grosvenor square.
-It has also previously found that the Home Office initially provided direct funding for the SDS.
-The Home Office was the police authority for the Metropolitan Police at that time, so the interests of transparency require that we all understand what role the Department played.
-My permanent secretary has therefore commissioned a forensic external review in order to establish the full extent of the Home Office’s knowledge of the SDS.
+Operation Herne has previously found that the Home Office was instrumental in the establishment of the SDS in 1968 in the aftermath of violence at the anti-Vietnam War demonstrations in Grosvenor Square, and it has also previously found that the Home Office initially provided direct funding for the SDS.
+The Home Office was the police authority for the Metropolitan Police at that time, so the interests of transparency require that we all understand what role the department played.
+My Permanent Secretary has therefore commissioned a forensic external review in order to establish the full extent of the Home Office’s knowledge of the SDS.